Piadina is a thin yeast-free Italian flatbread that you can fill with anything you like and enjoy for a light lunch, snack, or dinner.

 Check out our best Italian recipe collection!

-If you walk on the Italian Mediterranean Riviera in the Emilia-Romagna area, around the cities of Rimini and Riccione, you would notice that every single café and kiosk on the seaside sells Piadina Romagnola alla Riminese.
+If you walked on the Italian Mediterranean Riviera in the Emilia-Romagna area, around the cities of Rimini and Riccione, you would notice that every single café and kiosk on the seaside sells Piadina Romagnola alla Riminese.

-Piadina is a very popular type of Italian flatbread that is surprisingly similar to a Mexican tortilla.
-It's a thin, flat, circular unleavened flatbread made with wheat flour that is versatile and can be eaten as a snack like a sandwich or as a main dish for a quick lunch or dinner.
+It’s a thin, circular unleavened flatbread made with wheat flour and can be eaten as a snack, like a sandwich, or as a main dish for a quick lunch or dinner.

 You can fill Italian flatbread with pretty much anything you like.
-You can fold it in half, cut it into triangles, or roll it like a wrap.
+You can fold it half, cut it into triangles, or roll it like a wrap.

-The two most popular fillings for piadina are "prosciutto" (Italian cured ham) and stracchino and arugula (an Italian soft cheese).
-We make a mean dairy-free melty cheese that is extremely similar to the Italian one, and it's perfect inside this Italian flatbread.
+We make a mean dairy-free melty cheese that is extremely similar to the Italian one, and it’s perfect inside this Italian flatbread.

-- Salt: to add taste to the Italian flatbread.
+To add taste to the flatbread.

 Equipment